19hours/sg-statutes/Acts/Securities and Futures Act.md

 “subsidiary” has the same meaning as in section 5 of the Companies Act;

-“substantial shareholder” has the same meaning as in Division 4 of Part IV of the Companies Act;

-“substantial shareholding” has the same meaning as in Division 4 of Part IV of the Companies Act;
+“substantial unitholder” —

-“substantial unitholder”, in relation to a collective investment scheme, means a participant who has an interest or interests in units in the scheme representing not less than 5% of the total voting rights of all the participants of the scheme;
+(a) in relation to a collective investment scheme, means a participant who has an interest or interests in one or more voting units in the scheme, the total votes attached to that unit, or those units, being not less than 5% of the total votes attached to all the voting units in the scheme; or

+(b) in relation to a business trust, means a person who has an interest or interests in one or more voting units in the business trust, the total votes attached to that unit, or those units, being not less than 5% of the total votes attached to all the voting units in the business trust;

+[2/2009 wef 19/11/2012]

 “Take-over Code” means the Singapore Code on Take-overs and Mergers referred to in section 139 which is issued by the Authority under section 321(1);